RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

 [Docker](https://www.docker.com/) provides a convenient way to run `redis-cli` without the full installation experience.

-Run the following commands to create a `redis` Docker container and connect to your database with `redis-cli`:
+Run the following commands to create a Redis Docker container and connect to your database with `redis-cli`:

 1. Download the `redis` Docker image: